playgap/ios-sdk/README.md

 ### Display Loaded Ad

 Displaying an Ad will result in a fullscreen advertisement showing on the user's device.
-The fullscreen ad contains in-app controls for the user to skip over the reward if they desire, and to control the volume and mute status of the advertisement.
+This fullscreen ad contains in-app controls for the user to skip over the reward if they desire, and to control the volume and mute status of the advertisement.
 If the user attempts to skip the advertisement, they will be prompted that this will result in losing the reward if they continue.

 ```swift
 guard let ad = loadedAd else { return }